top of page

 Insight 2:

-Majority of mission-centered festivals relied so heavily on mission-centered marketing, their branding and quality of experience took a hit
+Majority of mission-centered festivals rely so heavily on mission-centered marketing that their branding and quality of experience took a hit.

 (Source: Interviews, Market Research)